yeungon/gossr/README.md

 - business --> service (in which repository is simply a file given its succint content - mainly interface)

 ### References
 - https://go-proverbs.github.io/ (The interface should be slim.
-Well, basically the interface should be written where the consumers stand not the producers (source of data)).
+Well, basically the interface should be written where the consumers stand, not the producers (source of data)).
 So we might have multiple interfaces if we - the consumers - use multiple sources of data (such as using more than one tables).
 But we actually know exactly what we want to use.
+So interface only plays the role of a bridge.
+And we also know that in Golang, interface is IMPLICITLY implemented.
+I sometimes re-read this article https://www.alexedwards.net/blog/interfaces-explained to "entertain" about the concept of interface in Golang.
 - https://github.com/golang-standards/project-layout (This is golden standard but surely still optional.
 I strictly follow this layout but also attempt to make some changes when needed.
 For example, I prefer Makefile at the root so that I dont have to jump between folders when configurating the app in productions.
 So just my opinionated way.)
 - https://evrone.com/blog/go-clean-template
 - https://github.com/bernardinorafael/go-boilerplate (This template also implements DDD but everthing in one domain is separeted by files, not by folders/packages.
 What if the service becomes larger?
 I find that creating separated packages/folders will help.
 I learn this from https://www.ardanlabs.com/blog/2017/02/package-oriented-design.html or https://archive.is/ECM0Z something called "Package Oriented Design").
 Yet, I also find some usefuls (and common) packages in pkg such as sending email with html template or how to prepare the data with pagination or caching with Redis at https://github.com/bernardinorafael/go-boilerplate/blob/main/pkg/
 - https://github.com/qiangxue/go-rest-api
 - https://github.com/bxcodec/go-clean-arch
+- https://autostrada.dev.
+I honestly learned lots of things from Alex's book (Let's Go), that is the reason I mentioned his way of constructing Golang's based app here.
 - https://philipptanlak.com/web-frontends-in-go/ or https://archive.is/ZiPT6 (I adopt a strategy to structe template layout in Laravel way from this blog.
 Kudo Philipp.)
 - https://www.damianopetrungaro.com/posts/ddd-using-golang-tactical-design/ or https://archive.is/1xKhb (the snapshot created by myself) (I learn about domain and validation of the entity, how to initialize a new struct (domain/entity) via New pattern to trigger internal/"build-in" validation)